cmaglie/FlashStorage/readme.md

 longer lifetime, number of write cycles, etc...).

-In the absence of an EEPROM you can use this library to use a piece of the flash memory as an alternative to EEPROM but you must always keep in mind his limits.
+In the absence of an EEPROM you can use this library to use a piece of the flash memory as an alternative to EEPROM.
+However, you must always keep in mind of it's limits.